fhShawon/whatisgit/all the codes.md

-git checkout -b branch_name #create new branch git merge git diff #see differences between branches git branch -d branch_name #delete branch
+git checkout -b branch_name #create new branch git merge git diff #see differences between branches git branch -d branch_name #delete branch, but only from local git, not from github as we are working inside a branch git push origin -d branch_name #delete branch from github

 git reset #undo changes which is done before committing git reset HEAD~1 #undo changes after already commited